How to Write a Query Letter: 7 Tips to Grab a Publisher’s Attention

 This positions your book without sounding arrogant and helps agents visualize how they might pitch it to publishers.
 Successful query letters are crucial for engaging literary agents and generating excitement about the manuscript.

-7. Follow the Submission Guidelines for the Letter
+Tip 7.
+Follow the Submission Guidelines for the Letter

-Researching agents is crucial to ensure that your work aligns with an agent’s preferences and selling history.
+Researching literary agents is crucial to ensure that your work aligns with an agent’s preferences and selling history.
 Agents are busy.
 One surefire way to land in the rejection pile is to ignore their submission guidelines.

 Check the agency’s website for their specific preferences: